xuerff/picturama/doc/geometry-concept.md

   - Origin: The center of the photo
     - Why the center?
 All geometry operations are applied around the center.
 So the center is the only point which always corresponds to the same texture pixel (the texture's center).
+    - The center is rounded, so projected coordinates correspond to whole texture pixels even if width or height is odd.
   - Unit: texture pixels

 Screen coordinates: